rit-sse/node-api/README.md

   * All your requests against the API should include this `Authorization` header and data, i.e.&nbsp;`Bearer YOUR_TOKEN_STRING`.

 *You can also perform fake auth by setting all security too low then authing with Slack using the default username and password (hint - its hardcoded in the code)*

+### Configuring Google Calendar
+You only need to do this if you are working on mentoring-related endpoints.

+* Create a new Google Calendar for the Mentor Schedule
+* In the side bar, Click on the arrow next to your new calendar and go to calendar settings.
+* On the Calendar Details screen, you will find your calendar ID in the *Calendar Address* section.
+You can store this value in `keys/google.json` under `web.calendars.mentor`, or use the ENV variable `MENTOR_GOOGLE_CALENDAR`.
+* Go to the Share Calendar Tab and make the calendar public.
+* Head back to [Google Developer Console](https://console.developers.google.com/apis/library).
+Go to the same project you created before.
+Go to Libraries and search for Google Calendar API.
+Enable that API.
+* Next go to Credentials Tab.
+Click Create Credentials > API Key.
+You can store this key in `keys/google.json` under `web.api_key` or set the ENV variable `GOOGLE_API_KEY`.

 ### Running the app